Manjul Bajaj Interview

 As a rule, I try not to write about places I haven’t stayed in for a bit at least.
 One doesn’t want to get the look and feel of it entirely wrong.
 But beyond that, I allow myself a lot of leeways.
 I follow whichever community or story that captures my fancy.
 A fair amount of research goes into it.
 And I usually ask people who know or belong to the area to comb the draft for any obvious errors.
 Writing to me is about walking a few steps in another person’s shoes – it helps me shine a light on the things that interest or intrigue me about life and the world we live in.

 Also, I spent the first ten-fifteen years of my career as a rural development professional.
 Traveling the length and breadth of the country and interacting with different communities.
 Those experiences are where I draw my stories from.

 Your first book Come Before Evening Falls tells a story 100 years back in time, one of the very few love stories based in rural Haryana.
 How was the seed of that story born?

 That’s a tough question to answer.
-Come, Before Evening Falls was born out of my need to explore the subjects of love and honour and the dynamics of gender equations within families.
-It’s a character driven story.
+Come, Before Evening Falls was born out of my need to explore the subjects of love and honor.
+And the dynamics of gender equations within families.
+It’s a character-driven story.
 The setting came later.
-I chose rural Haryana partly because I live in Haryana now and wanted to understand it better, but mostly because it has this flagrantly patriarchal society.
+I chose rural Haryana partly because I live in Haryana now and wanted to understand it better.
+But mostly because it has this flagrantly patriarchal society.
 Yet, its women are not weak and self-effacing.
-They are stubborn, resilient and outspoken.
+They are stubborn, resilient, and outspoken.
 There was a certain fit with the characters in my head.
 As I was researching the story I came across fascinating material on the region’s military history and the time period chose itself based on that.

-In your second book Another Man’s Wife, you explored equations in human relationships and how they may not always be same above and beneath the surface.
-Your comments.
+In your second book Another Man’s Wife, you explored equations in human relationships and how they may not always be the same above and beneath the surface.
+Manjul Bajaj Your comments.